Yousefbahr/Image-Captioning/README.md

 - The DistilGPT2 decoder then takes the concatenated embeddings (image + [SEP] + text) as input and generates captions token by token in an autoregressive manner.

 ## Training
+A custom attention mask is implemented for the visual features and the [SEP] token.

+Data Parallelism is being used to increase the input batch size.

 During training:

 - Each sample includes an image and a corresponding randomly selected, tokenized caption from a set of captions.

 - Captions are passed as inputs and labels (for causal language modeling).

-- The ViT encoder extracts visual features, which are concatenated with the [SEP] token and caption token embeddings.
+- The ViT encoder extracts visual features, which are then fed into a neural network.
+These features are concatenated with the [SEP] token and the caption's token embeddings before being passed to the DistilGPT2 decoder.

 - The model computes a causal language modeling loss, predicting the next word at each position in the caption.